guilhermemarson/udacity/ames_house_prices/documentation/report v3.md

 3. After the _T_ trees are trained the response is obtained by the mode of the classes (classification) or mean prediction (regression) of the individual trees.
 Random decision forests correct for decision trees' habit of overfitting to their training set

 To avoid overfitting, the model will be trainned using ***k*-fold cross-validation** Cross-validation is any of various similar model validation techniques for assessing how the results of a statistical analysis will generalize to an independent data set.
 In a prediction problem, a model is usually given a dataset of known data on which training is run (training dataset), and a dataset of unknown data (or first seen data) against which the model is tested (called the validation dataset or testing set).
-The goal of cross-validation is to test the model’s ability to predict new data that was not used in estimating it, in order to flag problems like overfitting or selection bias and to give an insight on how the model will generalize to an independent dataset .
+The goal of cross-validation is to test the modelâ€™s ability to predict new data that was not used in estimating it, in order to flag problems like overfitting or selection bias and to give an insight on how the model will generalize to an independent dataset .

 In k-fold cross-validation, the original sample is randomly partitioned into k equal sized subsamples.
 Of the k subsamples, a single subsample is retained as the validation data for testing the model, and the remaining k - 1 subsamples are used as training data.
 The cross-validation process is then repeated k times, with each of the k subsamples used exactly once as the validation data.
 The k results can then be averaged to produce a single estimation.

 One more important technique that will be used is the **RandomizedSearchCV** RandomizedSearchCV is a hyperparameter tunning technique that tries a fixed number of hyperparameter settings sampled from specified probability distributions.
-In contrast to GridSearchCV, not all parameter values are tried out, so it´s not so computationally expensive.
+In contrast to GridSearchCV, not all parameter values are tried out, so itÂ´s not so computationally expensive.

 ### Benchmark
 The random forest model will be  evaluated using Root Mean Squared Error against a Gradient Boosting Model and  against a TPOT generated model.
 All models will be evaluated using root mean squared error applied to the test database using Kaggle submission platform.